simonmonk/mbms/README.md

 Unfortunately Mu is not associated with the file type of .py, so to make it super easy to find the programs for the book when using Mu, I suggest that you copy all the MicroPython programs from the download into the directory where Mu normally expects to find its programs.
 By default this is a directory called mu_code within your home directory.

-## JavaScript
+## Other Downloads

-You may also have noticed that there is a directory here called 'javascript'.
-This directory contains the JavaScript programs that the makecode website generates automatically from your Block code.
-You should not need to use this, but it is there for completeness.
+You may also have noticed that there is a directory here called 'other downloads'.
+This directory contains other files for projects, such as drawing templates.